astropy/astropy-APEs/APE1.rst

 #.
 Merge the pull request.

 #.
 Send an email to `astropy-dev <https://groups.google.com/g/astropy-dev>`_
-   with a link to the APE and a short summary to kick off the discssion period.
+   with a link to the APE and a short summary to kick off the discussion period.
    Emphasize that the proposal should be discussed on the mailing list, not the pull request.  **The discussion period should be at least two weeks.**